 The biggest tire you can fit on a 2021 GMC AT4 running factory stock suspension and rims are a maximum of 34.8-inches.
 This equates to a 285/75R18 (34.8”) or 285/65R20 (34.6”) with no trimming or rubbing.

-If you are not prepared to do trimming and cutting and you are running stock suspension then you’ll be limited to a maximum of 34.8-inch tire, depending on the tire brand of course.
-The up side, there are many other alternatives you can try in both 18” and 20”.
+If you are not prepared to do trimming and cutting and you are running stock suspension then you’ll be limited to a maximum of 34.8-inches, depending on the tire brand of course.
+On the upside, there are many other alternatives you can try in both 18” and 20”.

 Let’s now look at exactly what is required to make the biggest tires fit, as well as some of the most popular tire and suspension combinations guys have done with 100% success.View all GMC AT4 Suspension Upgrade Kits – AMAZON